Glenn-v-W/nlp-ue4/README.md

 ## Examples

-You can find an example project here:
+You can find a bare-bones example project here:

 https://github.com/Glenn-v-W/nlp-ue4-examples

-For more info on how it works, see the video below!
+For a more in-depth use of this plugin, you can find a text-based adventure game I've been working on here:

+[SOON™]

 ## Feature Overview